Polish Greyhound

 Do they have a high prey drive?

-Yes, as a sighthound, they have a very strong instinct to chase small animals, and off-leash activity should be restricted to secure areas.
+Yes, as a sighthound, they have a very strong instinct to chase small animals and should be kept on a leash in unfenced areas.

 View Official FCI Standard